echofrost38/echofrost38/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on http://tarax.io
-- 🌱 I’m currently learning Go and Nest Js
+- 🌱 I’m currently mastering on React, Angular, Go and Nest Js
-- 👯 I’m looking to collaborate on React and angular.
+- 👯 I’m looking to collaborate on large scale application
-- 🤔 I’m looking for help with Go.
+- 🤔 I’m looking for help with open source projects
-- 💬 Ask me about the React
+- 💬 Ask me about the React and Angular
-- ⚡ Fun fact: React
+- ⚡ Fun fact: I started coding at 9 years old.